Around Oxford Editions Taylor Reformation

 Hans Sachs in Oxford

-On the 500th anniversary of their first publication, the four hilarious, successful and witty Reformation Dialogues by Hans Sachs will be reissued in a new edition.
-This will include new English translations, a historical introduction, linguistic footnotes, and also the 15th century English translation of the first dialogue.
-We are looking for readers willing to do a live recording of the first dialogue in early modern German, early modern Dutch (only parts of it), and in early modern English for the launch event!
+On the 500th anniversary of their first publication, the first of the four hilarious, successful and witty Reformation Dialogues by Hans Sachs is reissued in a new edition.
+This includes a new English translation, a historical introduction, linguistic footnotes, and also the 15th century Dutch and English translations.
+The launch event comes in three parts, both on Friday, 1 November 2024

 Digital editions: